Hidden Risks of Delaying Estate Planning

 Understanding Probate and Control

-Probate is the court process of validating a will and transferring assets.
-It is public, can be expensive, and often takes months or even years.
-During probate, families must navigate paperwork, attorney fees, and court timelines while also grieving.
-A Lady Bird Deed, used in states such as Florida, Texas, Michigan, West Virginia, Vermont, and North Carolina, allows homeowners to keep control during life while naming a beneficiary for the property.
-Unlike a traditional life estate, this deed gives the owner the power to sell, refinance, or change beneficiaries at any time.
-Importantly, when a Lady Bird Deed exists, it overrides any conflicting instructions in a will regarding that property.
+Probate is the legal process that confirms a will and transfers assets.
+It can be lengthy, expensive, and public.
+Families must handle paperwork, attorney fees, and deadlines while also grieving.
+A Lady Bird Deed, used in states such as Florida, Texas, Michigan, West Virginia, Vermont, and North Carolina, allows homeowners to stay in control during life while naming who inherits the property.
+Unlike a traditional life estate, it gives the owner the right to sell, refinance, or change beneficiaries at any time.
+Once recorded, a Lady Bird Deed also takes priority over any conflicting terms in a will.

 The Financial Strain of Waiting